ryness/stonks/README.md

 - `GUARDIAN_API_KEY` – optional secondary fallback via The Guardian Open Platform (or use `apikey-guardian.txt`).
 - `MASSIVE_API_KEY` – optional override for the default Massive search key.

 With the secrets in place, the new/rerun links on GitHub Pages will open a prefilled workflow page; click **Run workflow** to kick off `gostonks.yml`.
-The workflow installs dependencies, runs `gostonks.py <TICKER>`, and commits the updated `_reports/` Markdown (plus the rotation state file) back to the default branch, triggering a Pages rebuild.
+The workflow installs dependencies, runs `gostonks.py <TICKER>`, and commits the updated `_reports/` Markdown (plus the rotation state file) back to the default branch.

+### GitHub Pages deployment

+Pages now builds from GitHub Actions.
+In **Settings → Pages** set “Build and deployment” to **GitHub Actions**, then rely on `.github/workflows/pages.yml`.
+That workflow:

+- checks out `main` and installs gems via Bundler (Ruby 3.3),
+- runs `bundle exec jekyll build --destination _site`,
+- uploads `_site/` as a Pages artifact, and
+- deploys with `actions/deploy-pages@v4`.

+Whenever `main` changes—or you run the workflow manually—the site is rebuilt and deployed without committing `_site/` back to the repo.

 ### Scheduled rotation